| Introduction Another day, another GBA Racer. It really does feel

 options and menus very easy to navigate, making for

-The visuals in this title are excellent and not only
+a pleasurable gaming experience.
+Graphics The visuals in this title are excellent and not only

 does everything flies by at a fair pace (30 frames per